Shelex/webhook-listener/README.md

 # webhook-listener

-service to listen for webhooks persisting to redis
+Service to listen for webhooks, save them to redis, provide UI and API.

 ## Example